essif-lab/framework/docs/terms/qualified-data.md

 ---

 ### Short Description
-**Qualified data** is %%data|data%% that comes with assurances, at least regarding its provenance and integrity (immutability), that make this data valid to be used for specific purposes of individual %%parties^party%%.
+**Qualified data** is %%data|data%% that comes with assurances, at least regarding its provenance and integrity (immutability), that make this data valid to be used for specific purposes of individual %%parties|party%%.

 Qualified data has two perspectives:
 1. The usage (or %%validation|validation%%) perspective.
 Whether or not data qualifies for use depends on the %%party|party%% using it, and also the purpose (context) for which it is used.
 From this perspective, qualfied data *is* data that if it were validated, would qualify as actually being %%valid|validated-data%%.